The Top 10 Accelerated JD Programs (2026)

 School of Law – Roger Williams University

 The accelerated JD option at RWU is a little different from the others on this list.
-Rather than a separate program, JD candidates can choose to graduate–and take the bar exam–six months earlier than their classmates.
-They take the same amount of credits, have the same opportunities for electives, and can participate in the same extracurriculars as the traditional students.
-The only difference is they will take courses in the summer, but only in the evening to leave room for employment and/or externships.
+Rather than a separate program, JD candidates can choose to graduate and take the bar exam six months earlier than their classmates.
+They take the same amount of credits, have the same opportunities for electives, and can participate in the same extracurricular activities as the traditional students.
+The only difference is that they will take courses in the summer, but only in the evening to leave room for employment and/or externships.

 Bonus: Accelerated JD Programs for Internationally-Trained Lawyers & Deferred JD Programs